Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Extended TDE Model

 By evaluating the integrals in Equation \eqref{eq:shells}, we arrive at a closed-form expression for the gravitational potential of the surrounding mass.
 The final result, derived in full in Appendix \ref{sec:appA}, can be written using incomplete beta functions given by

 where

 In several cases, Equation \eqref{eq:potmd} reduces to a cleaner analytical expression.
-Table \ref{tab:pot} lists a number of special cases that usually appear in the literature for their renowned ability to approximate the characteristics of diverse galactic environments.
+Table \ref{tab:pot} lists several of these special cases, which are commonly used in the literature for their renowned ability to approximate the characteristics of diverse galactic environments.
+For this study, we only focus on finite mass potentials, specifically those satisfying $\gamma < 3$ and $\beta > 3$, including the widely used models like Hernquist, Jaffe and the Plummer sphere.
+Among these, we often refer to the Hernquist potential as our representative case.

 The total gravitational potential of the extended system is then given by the sum of the contributions of the two components, that is

 Explicitly, we have